AaronLaw/my-setting/Raspberry Pi setup notes.md

 ### My tools

-python3.4 is "py", located in /opt/python3.4/bin/python3.4
+python3.4 is `py`, located in /opt/python3.4/bin/python3.4

-"py34-django" is the main develop environment for hobototes-data-centric apps
+`py34-django` is the main develop environment for hobototes-data-centric apps